Stuart-Mosby Civil War Cavalry Museum

 Backstory and Context

-Although the entire Stuart-Mosby Civil War Cavalry Museum showcases different aspects of the Civil War in Virginia, one of the museum's principal subjects is Major General James Ewell Brown Jeb Stuart.
-Born at “Laurel Hill” in Patrick County, Jeb Stuart became a West Point graduate and spent most of the 1850s on the Kansas frontier.
-Then, in 1859, Jeb Stuart aided General Robert E. Lee in the capture of John Brown at Harper’s Ferry.
-At the outset of the Civil War, Stuart quickly became famous for his exploits and was promoted to Brigadier General in 1861.
-A year later, he was promoted again to Major General.
-During the war, Stuart and his horse artillery fought in some of the most infamous battles in Virginia.
-He was mortally wounded at the Yellow Tavern in May 1864 and died a day later in Richmond.
+Born at “Laurel Hill” in Patrick County, Virginia, Jeb Stuart graduated from the United States Military Academy at West Point and spent most of the 1850s on the Kansas frontier with the US Army.
+At the outset of the Civil War, Stuart joined the Confederate Army as a Colonel and quickly gained recognition for his ability and daring, being promoted to Brigadier General later in 1861.
+A year later, he was promoted again to Major General and commander of the Cavalry Corps for the entire Army of Northern Virginia.
+During the war, Stuart and his cavalry and "horse artillery" fought in some of the most infamous battles in Virginia, as well as in their own raids and reconnaissance actions.
+He was mortally wounded at the Yellow Tavern on May 11th, 1864, and died a day later in Richmond.

 Colonel John Singleton Mosby, the "Gray Ghost" of the Confederacy